conormol/til/Javascript/iterators.md

 ### Passing By Reference

-Note that to pass an array by reference into the function, the parameter has to be declared as normal, instead of just referening the array itself:
+Note that to pass an array by reference into the function, the parameter has to be declared as normal, instead of just referencing the array itself:
 ```

 const myIteratorFunction = arr => arr.method(number =>